M0hannad/M0hannad/README.md

 ### Hi there 👋

-- 🔭 I’m currently enrolled in Data Sience Immersive Course.
+- 🔭 I’m currently enrolled in Data Sience Immersive Course. :books:
 - 🌱 I’m currently learnig about R, Python, ML, and DL.

 ### Hi there 👋